intarchboard/model-t-charter/model-t-charter-00.md

 program is not a venue for attempting to determine the one true perspective from which to tackle specific priorities.
-Our hope is that, regardless of what one considers highest priority, there is sufficient overlap in the conclusions one would reach, such that general guidance for considering these issues in an updated BCP72 is something on which consensus could be reached (in the IETF).
+Our hope is that, regardless of what one considers highest priority, there is joint interest in taking these issues into consideration in protocol work, so that consensus for including this consideration in an updated BCP72 could be reached (in the IETF).

 Participants of the program are drawn from the IAB and the rest of the community.
 Participation in this program is open to all interested